azsk/ADOScanner-docs/11-SDL based local scan/Readme.md

 Admin controls always refer to the controls associated with organization or project.

-Project Control Administration access (PCA) and Project Administrator access is required to scan Organization and Project Controls respectively.
+> Project Control Administration access (PCA) and Project Administrator(PA) access is required to scan organization and Pproject Controls respectively.
 Otherwise, the scan results depends on the access levels of the identity running the scanner.

-To scan admin controls, it is always recommended to use "-IncludeAdminControls" switch.
+To scan admin controls, it is always recommended to use `-IncludeAdminControls` switch.

 Run the command below after replacing `<OrganizationName>` with your Azure DevOps org Name and `<PRJ1, PRJ2, ..`> with a comma-separated list of project names where your Azure DevOps resources are hosted.